psi1703/RaspberryPi/README.md

 * `pi-servsync.service` applies role changes to systemd services.
 * `br0` is managed by `bridge-check.service`.
 * ISI uses `br0`.
-* ISI should not create Pi Zero-style bridges on this branch.
+* ISI should not create non-profile bridge behavior on this branch.
 * Sniffer capture uses `br0`.
 * `log-prep.sh` must only restart capture when a sniff role is enabled.
 * FMS must only send CAN frames when the `fms` role is enabled.